klinge/sl-webapp/README.md

 * Segling: Create new Segling
 * Segling: delete a Segling
 * Refactor: refactor the controller->render()-code to use a view-class
+* Refactor: database class
+* Refactor: remove PHP CodeSniff errors
+* DONE Refactor: remove config.php and fix depending code (mostly views)
 * DONE Refactor: create an Application class and use dotenv for global config
-* Refactor: Use global config and remove config values from classes
 * DONE Refactor: introduce namespaces in entire application and move to a proper directory structure
-* Refactor: remove config.php and fix depending code (mostly views)
+* DONE Auth: add a register user form - only allow existing members to register #1

 ## Longer term TODO (v1.0):
 * Selfservice: Add a page to let members update their personal information